 CBR65® is ideal for people working indoors under harsh light conditions, such as strong LED lighting, neon, or very bright environments; for those in changing light environments, either indoor or outdoor; and for those that require high levels of concentration or undertake close inspection work.

 The good news is that regardless of which tint you choose; you will get 100% UV protection with every pair of our safety glasses.
 Additionally, our tints come standard our permanent anti-fog coatings – which you can learn more about here.

 Are you feeling more confident about the tint you’re considering?
 We hope so!
 If you need more assistance picking the right tint, don’t worry, we’re here to help.

 Need help with the selection process?

 You’re in luck – it’s one of our specialties.
 Let’s connect and discuss how we can best help reduce or even eliminate your eye injuries.
-Send a message to firstname.lastname@example.org to find the frame and tint that works best for you.
+Reach out to find the frame and tint that works best for you.